Mark and grade

 A set of 6 special fields allows you to tag your entries in order to rate read papers, indicate their relevance to your work, indicate that their quality has been assured, etc. Internally, each special field is stored in a separate BibTeX field.

-This feature has to be activated in Options → Preferences → Entry Table by checking the item
+This feature has to be activated in File → Preferences → Entry Table by checking the item

 Enable special fields.